sloria/local-repl/README.md

 $ yarn add local-repl --dev
 ```

 Add the following to `package.json`.
+Note: lodash is used as an example
+here; it is not required to use local-repl.

 ```json
 {